Abhinav12013975/LearnGit/READEME.md

 **** important
 After making changes tracked or untracked before pusing it to the github we need save changes

-git add . --> It add all tracked or untracked  changes for staging
+git add . --> It add all tracked or untracked  file for staging

 git commit -m "message" --> It take screenshot of changes made during add.
 It reflect no more changes

+After add and commit...

+We use push command to push our code .... push command --> push command is used to push local repo content to remote repo

+git push origin main